 - Use one space between sentences, not two.

 - Use italics for the name of vessels but not the prefix.
-Horatio Hornblower sailed on the H.M.S.
+Horatio Hornblower sailed on H.M.S.
 Indefatigable.
 Terry built a small model of the U.S.S.
 Voyager.

 - Scientific names of animals should be in italics.
 The first time you mention the animal, use the full name.
 Afterward, use the shortened version.
 Conus gloriamaris and C. gloriamaris